 - All outputs co-financed by the Programme must comply with the applicable Programme information and communication requirements as specified in section 6.4.
-"Publicity requirements" of the Programme Manual. - The ownership of the project outputs (infrastructure and/or productive investments), produced during the project implementation must remain with the LP or PPs as stipulated in paragraph below. - Cooperation ensured within the project, created project outputs and results must be maintained, updated and continued to be used also after the project implementation.
+"Publicity requirements" of the Programme Manual. - Infrastructure and/or productive investments produced during the project implementation must be owned and maintained with the LP or PPs at least five years after the final payment to the project has been made. - The project outputs and results, including the cooperation established within the project, must be maintained, updated, and continued for at least one year after the project ends, as specified in Annex I "Programme output and result indicators" of the Programme Manual.
 Projects will be asked for information on what has happened after the project one year after the project ended as specified in section 6.3.
 "Project reporting and payments" of the Programme Manual. - The LP and PPs must assign a contact person for five years after the final payment of the ERDF co-financing has been made to the LP from the Programme.